On the Turnpike Property and the Receding-Horizon Method for Linear-Quadratic Optimal Control Problems: Linear optimality systems

 \end{theorem}

 \begin{remark} The result of the theorem, for $\mu=0$, is rather classical in the literature and can be established by analyzing the associated optimal control problem (see Lemma \ref{lemma:lq_pb}).
 The main novelty of our result is the estimate \eqref{eq:estimate_non_reg_os} in weighted spaces, with a constant $M$ which is independent of $T$.
-Let us mention that a similar result has been obtained in \cite[Theorem 2]{GSS18}, for negative weights.
+Let us mention that a similar result has been obtained in \cite[Theorem 3.1]{GSS19}, for negative weights.
 The proof is based on a Neumann-series argument.
-However, it is not clear whether the weights $\mu= -\lambda$ and $\mu= \lambda$ can be achieved with this approach. \end{remark}
+Let us mention that the range of admissible weights in that reference is different from ours (compare in particular with \cite[Corollary 3.16]{GSS19}). \end{remark}